First, what is a marketing strategy?

 - Providing Proof or Credibility

-They sometimes used a symbol, such as an arrow, or personalized it with the recipient’s first name.
+They also personalized their subject lines with the recipient’s first name.
 The result?

 They tripled their email open rate.